 Even if we didn’t stay in any of these place, opting for this gorgeous brand new property, we still had the same experience by utilizing the expertise of ‘The Cleanse Café‘, a health center specialized in tailoring customized detox programs.
 They provide all necessary supplementation and equipment and advise you during the process.

-Our true life savior was Pura Organics, which delivered daily organic juices to our doorsteps freshly squeezed from their farm.
+Our true life savior was Organic Phuket, which delivered daily organic juices to our doorsteps freshly squeezed from their farm.
 Organic is huge.
 Particularly while cleansing, it’s extremely important not to introduce any toxins found in non-organic products, which can be contaminated with GMO’s and pesticides.

 I was worried about losing weight and being hungry, but 7 bottles of 330ml juice equate to 13 lbs of vegetables, a total of 1,200 calories, not including supplements.
 I felt totally nourished and didn’t lose a pound.
 (If weight loss is a goal this can be easily accomplished with slight modifications.
 See FAQ below).